gabrielgellner/DiffEQ/design_plan/calling_structure.md

 * `abstol = 1.0e-8`,
 * `minstep = abs(tspan[end] - tspan[1])/1e18`,
 * `maxstep = abs(tspan[end] - tspan[1])/2.5`,
-* `initstep = 0.0`
+* `initstep = 0.0` or `initial_step = 0.0`?

 ### Universial calling function
 I was thinking of using the name `desolve` like R's similar package.
 I also thought of names like `dsolve` `ndsolve`.
 I am not sure if `desolve` is the best as it kind of reads like we are "unsolving" something ...
-Modern SciPy uses `ode` for there driver and object/method access to updating the parameters like
-`ode(func, tspan).set_method("dopri5")` etc. I guess the nice thing about this name is that it is similar to the Matlab `odeXX` with the integer codes removed as this can call any number of them.
+Modern SciPy uses `ode` for there driver and object/method access to updating the parameters like `ode(func, tspan).set_method("dopri5")` etc. I guess the nice thing about this name is that it is similar to the Matlab `odeXX` with the integer codes removed as this can call any number of them.
 That being said I would like to be able to solve delay and DAE problems with the same driver, not just ODE's.
+In truth I think if I am going to go for the central function with method keyword I will use `dsolve` there is no reason to worry about thinking about it re Mathematica since thinking that `dsolve` should be symbolic by default is simply not true in Julia.

+So what would the master function look like:

+dsolve(model, y0, tspan) # but what would the default solver be, dopri5 I think dsolve(model, y0, tspan; method = :dopri5) # symbol version which seems bad, see how `Optim.jl` is moving over to type dispatch dsolve(model, y0, tspan; method = Dopri(5, 4))
+dsolve(model, y0, tspan; method = ERK(5, 4))
+dsolve(model, y0, tspan; method = ExplicitRungeKutta(5, 4))

+vs

+ode45(model, y0, tspan)
+ode45dp(model, y0, tspan)
+explicit_rungekutta{5, 4}(model, y0, tspan)
+variable_bdf(model, y0, tspan)

+etc

+It is really hard for me to think about what is better.
+Clearly the specialty functions will in general have much shorter names/calling.
+That being said if I don't use the Matlab like names it is not clear what I would name everything, as truly descriptive names (like the bdf) can feel very vague/non-descriptive.

+So I think I will go with the `dsolve` function and using type dispatch.
+This also has the nice behavior of making it more similar to `Optim.jl`.
+Now an issue is how to deal with the different kinds of solvers, largely from the RungeKutta family.

+Can I do type dispatch on something like `method = RungeKutta(tableau)`?
+I think I would need to have this be a parametrized type like `method = RungeKutta{tableau}` but I am not sure this is possible.